lisamsmith100/sql-study/study.md

-# Structured Query Language Study
+g# Structured Query Language Study

 Use your favorite search engine and the provided readings to research and respond to the following questions.